 By following this strategy, we quickly found results.

-It was essential to grow your domain’s backlink profile in a natural-looking way, especially if you have few existing backlinks, as was the case with our client.
+It’s always essential to grow your domain’s backlink profile in a natural-looking way, especially if you have a low amount of existing backlinks, as was the case with our client.

 With little previous history, there is a considerably higher risk of penalization by Google if your approach is not careful.

-With this in mind, we spent two months building backlinks with safe branded anchor texts from overall medium quality domains (average DR, average traffic, etc).
+With this in mind, we spent two months building backlinks with safe branded anchor texts (read more) from overall medium quality domains (average DR, average traffic, etc).

 In the third month, once these backlinks were established, we began to evolve the approach and slowly started gaining backlinks with targeted anchor text from increasingly higher-power domains.